Temporary Employment Agencies

 A TEA that supplies workers to:

-is classified in the premium rate setting class the WSIB determines best represent the business activity of the client employer.
+is classified in the premium rate setting class the WSIB determines best represents the business activity of the client employer, unless the supplied labour is administrative, clerical or knowledge-based.

 The business activity of supplying workers